Navigating Maine: Your Ultimate Guide Up The Rocky Coast

 Day 2 : Up to Portland

-Morning: On your way up to Portland Dive into the captivating landscapes of Cape Elizabeth.
+Morning: On your way up to Portland, dive into the captivating landscapes of Cape Elizabeth.
 Join a guided tour to the lighthouses or arrange transportation for the ten minute trip.
 Explore the iconic Portland Head Light and its rocky coast surroundings at Fort Williams Park.
 Capture this magic through your camera lens or simply breathe in the invigorating sea breeze.
+Later on, you can get a spectacular and up close view of Portland Head Light from the sea with Fogg’s Water Taxi & Charters.

 Evening: Savor the delectable flavors of locally-caught seafood, including succulent Maine lobster, as you dine by the ocean’s edge.
 Try an outdoor dining experience where you can watch the fishing boats go in and out on the Working Waterfront.
 It just might be the perfect way to cap off your coastal welcome to Maine.